Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 # Features

 ### Features throughout page
-* Collapsible Navigation Bar which is stuck to the top of the page, once scrolling menu becomes slightly opaque
+* Collapsible Navigation Bar which is stuck to the top of the page, once collapsed side nav becomes available
-* Back to top button in bottom right corner of the page, stays on screen whole time
-* Images throughout the page zoom in when mouse hovers over them
-* Content fades in as scrolling down
+* When Logged in or Logged Out different options are available in the menu to click on
+* Unable to visit register or login page when a user is in session, any attempt will redirect to the home page

 ### Nav Bar
 * Collapsable Nav Bar
-* Text turns green on hover
-* When clicked scrolls down to section on page
+* Different menu options available when logged in
+* Side Nav when collapsed

 ### Hero Section
-* Background hero image of Madrid with overlay text, event info with arrow overlay at the bottom
-* Scrolling text underneath the image showing event information
+* Image carousel automatically switching every few seconds
+* Overlay text sliding in from different directions after each image change

-### Map
+###
 * Google Map api used
 * Legend showing what each custom marker image stands for, on mobile legend appears below
 * When clicking each marker info window shows with name of place and link to google maps directions for the place